-This course will prepare students to be critical readers, writers, and speakers.
-Students will read many thought-provoking texts from a variety of genres, including To Kill a Mockingbird and Romeo and Juliet.
+This full-year course will prepare students to be critical readers, writers, listeners, and speakers.
+Students will read many thought-provoking texts from a variety of genres, including novels, short stories, poetry, drama, and non-fiction.
 While closely examining these texts, students will learn critical reading and analysis skills.
-Each unit is accompanied by 2 embedded writing assessments and 1 unit-aligned project.
-By the end of this course, students will have a strong grasp of argumentative and analytical writing skills, communication and presentation skills, and critical reading skills in order to be successful in English 10.
-Prerequisite: N/A
+Each unit is accompanied by a minimum of three embedded writing assessments and one unit-aligned project.
+By the end of this course, students will have a strong grasp of argumentative and analytical writing skills, discussion and presentation skills, critical reading skills, and a foundation in research skills in order to be successful in English 10.
+Prerequisite: N/A Credits: 2.0